marco262/my_wiki/data/dnd/class/druid.md

 At 1st level, you know two cantrips of your choice from the [druid spell list](/dnd/class_spell_list/druid/true).
 You learn additional druid cantrips of your choice at higher levels, as shown in the Cantrips Known column of the Druid table.

-Whenever you gain a level in this class, you can replace one cantrip you learned from this Spellcasting feature with another cantrip from the druid spell list.[((bibcite UA Class Features))]

 ### Preparing and Casting Spells

 The Druid table shows how many spell slots you have to cast your druid spells of 1st level and higher.[((bibcite errata))] To cast one of these druid spells, you must expend a slot of the spell's level or higher.
 You regain all expended spell slots when you finish a long rest.